thomas-o-chan/rest-api/README.md

 # Getting started

 As this repo includes both a python and a vite server, there are multiple types of dependencies that must be installed.
+These instructions have been tested as a clean install on MacOS.
+While these instructions should work for all UNIX-based systems.

 These can be installed at the same time by running the script in `install.sh`.